RapidsAtHKUST/ContinuousSubgraphMatching/README.md

 3. An edge insertion is represented by `e <vertex-id-1> <vertex-id-2> <edge-label>`;
 4. An edge deletion is represented by `-e <vertex-id-1> <vertex-id-2> <edge-label>`;

-The vertex or edge to be deleted should exist in the graph, and the label should be the same as that in the graph.
-If an edge is inserted to the data graph, both its endpoints should exist.
+The vertex or edge to be deleted must exist in the graph, and the label must be the same as that in the graph.
+If an edge is inserted to the data graph, both its endpoints must exist.
 For example,

 ```
 v 3 1